 But you sell books!

-When it comes to deciding on and communicate a vision or mission, we still think Google say what it does on the tin,
+When it comes to deciding on and communicating a vision or mission, we still think Google say what it does on the tin,

 “Google’s mission is to organize the world’s information and make it universally accessible and useful.”